rateebyehya/CHATGPTCLONE/README.md

 ----> SUMMARIZATION CAPABILITIES: Thanks to Langchain's ConversationSummaryMemory, users can conveniently recap the conversation with the click of a button.
 This feature not only saves time but also provides a valuable overview of key points discussed.

 👇 👇 👇 In the screenshots below, you can see how Streamlit provides a great UI interphase for AI/Human interaction, allowing users to keep track of conversation history and SUMMARIZE the conversation after they're done CHATTING!!!

-----> CHECK OUT the source code on my https://lnkd.in/gA7-V7fK